Mississauga Sports and Entertainment Centre: History

+It was renamed the Paramount Fine Foods Centre on July 1, 2018, following a new naming rights agreement with Mississauga-based restaurant chain Paramount Fine Foods.

 The centre is currently the home arena for the Raptors 905 of the NBA G League (basketball).
-It previously housed the Mississauga Steelheads of the Ontario Hockey League (ice hockey), the Mississauga IceDogs (ice hockey) from 1998 to 2007, the Mississauga Power (basketball) from 2011 to 2015, the Toronto ThunderHawks of the National Professional Soccer League from 2000 to 2001, and the Mississauga MetroStars of the Major Arena Soccer League (indoor soccer) from 2018 to 2019.
+It previously housed the Mississauga IceDogs of the Ontario Hockey League (ice hockey) from 1998 to 2007, the Mississauga Steelheads of the Ontario Hockey League (ice hockey) from 2012 to 2024, the Mississauga Power of the National Basketball League of Canada (basketball) from 2011 to 2015, the Toronto ThunderHawks of the National Professional Soccer League from 2000 to 2001, and the Mississauga MetroStars of the Major Arena Soccer League (indoor soccer) from 2018 to 2019.
 It has also been the venue for numerous musical acts, including The Tragically Hip, Green Day, The White Stripes, Hatebreed, and Chinese superstar Joker Xue.

-In 2024, the city of Mississauga and Maple Leaf Sports & Entertainment (owner of Raptors 905) partnered to being construction of a $30 million practice facility next to the Paramount Fine Foods Centre, which is scheduled to be completed in January 2026.
+In 2023, the city of Mississauga started a $30 million rehabilitation project for the arena.
+In conjunction with this, the city partnered with Maple Leaf Sports & Entertainment (owner of Raptors 905) to build a new practice facility for the team next to the arena.
+MLSE agreed to contribute up to $5.8 million of the $12.8 million cost.
+Construction started in June 2024, and the facility opened in March 2026.

+The City of Mississauga announced on May 26, 2026 that it had terminated the naming rights agreement with Paramount Fine Foods due to lack of payment from Paramount.
+The facility was temporarily renamed the Mississauga Sports and Entertainment Centre as of June 1, 2026 while the city sought out a new sponsor.

 Major events

 Hockey

 Along with being the home of Mississauga's OHL teams since its opening, it has hosted several hockey events.
 In the year 2000 the Hershey Centre hosted the OHL All-Star Classic as well as the IIHF Women's World Hockey Championship.
 The OHL Championship Series for the J. Ross Robertson Cup has been held at the facility in 2004, 2011 and 2017.
 In May 2011 the Mississauga St. Michael's Majors hosted the 2011 Memorial Cup.
 The Saint John Sea Dogs defeated Mississauga in the Final 3–1.